Privacy notice - Appointee and Deputyship Team (ADT)

 Your data will only be shared where East Sussex County Council are acting on your behalf as the Appointee or Deputy in line with the legal authority granted.

-Personal information such as name, address and date of birth may be shared with suppliers or organisations as we manage your utility accounts and prepaid card.
+Personal information such as name, address and date of birth may be shared with suppliers or organisations that we work with to allow us to manage your finances securely and effectively.

 Any sharing of personal data is always done: